Inquilinos Boricuas en Acción: History

-IBA began in South End, Boston as a grassroots movement to fight the Boston Redevelopment Authority's urban renewal plan.
+IBA began in South End neighborhood of Boston as a grassroots movement to fight the Boston Redevelopment Authority's urban renewal plan.
 In 1968, a year after forming the IBA, they had established their own housing plan given to the Boston Housing Authority and renamed themselves the "Emergency Tenants Council."
 A year later, they were given the rights to develop on the parcel of land that is now Villa Victoria, and changed their name to "Inquilinos Boricuas en Acción", or "Puerto Rican Tenants in Action".
 This was considered a large accomplishment in terms of affordable housing, community organizing, and civil rights as they gave birth to a new community of not only Puerto Rican tenants, but Latinos of all cultures.

-Mission
+Goals

-The goal of IBA is to empower to the residents of the neighborhood through arts, education, workforce development, and affordable housing communities that are vibrant and brightly colored to liven up the neighborhood.
-IBA aims to preserve safe and culturally diverse housing communities so the members are able to reach their full social, economic, or political potential.
-In order to achieve these goals, the group lives by a few different rules.
-They look for community involvement and direct representation, great leadership and planning, reinforcement of cultural pride, and effective organization around community needs.
-IBA uses these guidelines to go about their business.
+The goal of IBA is to empower to the residents of the neighborhood through arts, education, workforce development, and affordable housing communities.
+IBA aims to preserve safe and culturally diverse housing communities.
+IBA seeks community involvement and direct representation, leadership and planning, reinforcement of cultural pride, and effective organization around community needs to achieve these goals.

 Villa Victoria

-Thought to be one of the major accomplishments in Boston's urban housing developments, Villa Victoria, or Victory Village, is located in Boston's growing South End neighborhood.
-It is a housing community that contains 435 low income housing units, as well as various commercial and community spaces such as restaurants, community centers, markets, and retail stores.
-The development was done by 1976 in four different phases; Victoria Apartments, Viviendas Apartments, South End Apartments, and Casas Borinquen Apartments.
+Villa Victoria, or Victory Village, is located in Boston's growing South End neighborhood.
+It is a housing community that contains 667 low income housing units, as well as various commercial and community spaces such as restaurants, community centers, markets, and retail stores.
+The area was developed by 1976 in four different phases; Victoria Apartments, Viviendas Apartments, South End Apartments, and Casas Borinquen Apartments.
 The properties in Villa Victoria have been renovated in the past ten years using funds from the Low-Income Housing Tax Credit program and the Section 8 Mark Up To Market program.